 Yes, without a doubt, Chinese food is much different from what we see in the US.
 There is almost no similarity between the two.

 Some things we loved (I was a huge fan of the noodles and the soups) and some we didn’t.
 At many Chinese style restaurants we ordered small dishes from a menu and shared them all.
-The food tasted good but was oilier than I expected it to be.
+The food tasted good but it was oilier than I expected it to be.
 We would finish a dish, leaving behind a puddle of oil on the bottom of the bowl.

-I have to say that I liked Chinese food a lot less than I was expecting to.
+I have to say that I liked Chinese food a lot less than I expected to.
 I feel like I am a fairly adventurous eater and have an open mind but I can see why Chinese food in the US has been “Americanized.”
 And no, we never did see a fortune cookie…that also is an American invention.

 Best Places to go in China